 To optimize your electrolyte status, start with a baseline intake and lever your consumption from there based on diet, lifestyle, and other factors.

 Assuming you’re eating a whole foods diet, the bulk of your sodium must come from either the salt shaker or an electrolyte drink mix like LMNT, which has 1000 mg sodium per stick.
 The benefit of drinking your electrolytes is that you prevent dehydration and electrolyte deficiency in one go.
-And remember, 5 grams of sodium is a baseline.
-You might need to increase that if you’re sweating heavily, fasting, eating keto, or all of the above.
+And remember, 4–6 grams of sodium is a baseline.
+You might need to increase that if you’re sweating heavily, fasting, eating keto, pregnant, breastfeeding, or any combination of the above.

 Potassium and magnesium should come mostly from dietary sources (like green leafy vegetables), but most people will need to supplement too.
 An extra gram of potassium and 300 mg magnesium malate is what I recommend.
 One stick of LMNT contains 1/5 of these amounts, at 200 mg potassium and 60 mg magnesium.
 You can try our 4 most popular flavors in the Variety Pack to get a feel for your favorites, or try making your own mix at home.
 Up to you!